caherrera/simple-vote-me/readme.txt

 == Description ==

 This plugin allows you to set a votation for the post and pages.
-This votation has three options (good, neutral and bad).
+This votation has three options (good, neutral and bad) by default, but you can add more.

 = Features =
 * Auto insert in content (it can be disabled).
 * Filter by post and page.
 * Total counts and vote percentages.
-* 3 Types of votes: Good, Neutral and Bad.
+* Many Types of votes: by default Good, Neutral and Bad.
 * See the votes on the admin panel.
 * Widget to insert wherever you want.
 * Widget to see the top rated post.